kevinsullivan/cs-dm/notes/logic-and-code.rst

 For purposes of software specification, the most salient property of such a logical language is that it is *declarative*.
-Expressions in logic will state *what* properties or relationships hold in a given situation, particularly how results must relate to inputs, without providing executable, step-by-step procedures describing *how* to actually compute such relationships.
+Expressions in logic will state *what* properties or relationships must hold in a given situation, particularly how results must relate to inputs, without providing executable, step-by-step procedures describing *how* to actually compute such relationships.

 To make the difference between procedural and declarative styles of description clear, consider the problem of computing the square root